-Final Request-URI: sip:alice:p%40%3Awd@10.0.0.190;sipservice=ccxmlservice;ne wpassword=p%40:wd In the example above, we notice that the value of the parameter name newpassword contains the colon character ";" and "%40", which is the escaped character for "@".
-The translated userinfo rule is substituting the initial password field by the value of the parameter newpassword.
-We notice that the password in the translated Request-URI is "p%40%3Awd", where both the "@" and ":" characters have been escaped according to the escape rules described previously.
+Final Request-URI: sip:alice:p%40%3Awd@10.0.0.190;sipservice=ccxmlservice;newpassword=p %40:wd In the preceding example, the value of the parameter name newpassword contains the colon character :, along with %40, which is the escaped character for •.
+The translated userinfo rule substitutes the original value in the password field with the value of the parameter newpassword.
+The password in the translated Request-URI is p%40%3Awd, where both the • and : characters are escaped according to the escape rules that were previously described.

-The matched string for $\1$ is "alice" The matched string for $\2$ is ":pwd" The matched string for $\3$ is "pwd"
+The matched string for 1 is "alice" The matched string for 2 is ":pwd" The matched string for 3 is "pwd"